Western Wildfire Smoke Causes East Coast Haze, Vivid Sunsets

 On the opposite coast, air quality conditions were among some of the worst ever recorded.
 Smoke cloaked the Golden Gate Bridge and left Portland and Seattle in an ashy fog, as crews have exhausted themselves trying to keep the flames from consuming more homes and even wider swaths of forest.

-Satellite images showed that smoke from the wildfires has traveled almost 5,000 miles to Britain and other parts of northern Europe, scientists said Wednesday.
+Satellite images showed that smoke from the wildfires has traveled almost 5,000 miles (8,000 kilometers) to Britainand other parts of northern Europe, scientists said Wednesday.

 The current weather system, which favors a westerly wind across the higher levels of the atmosphere, is to blame for the reach of the smoke, experts explained.